-Globe Learning Experience (GLE) is DePaul University’s collaborative online international learning experience aimed at facilitating
+The Global Learning Experience (GLE) is DePaul University’s collaborative online international learning (also known as virtual exchange) program, aimed at facilitating

 interactions between its student population and the student populations of